The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 CVE-2022-29187: Git-scm Git Privilege Escalation Flaw

-CVE-2022-29187 is a privilege escalation vulnerability in Git-scm Git that affects users running Git as root in shared directories.
-This article covers the technical details, affected versions, impact, and mitigation.
+CVE-2022-29187 is a privilege escalation vulnerability in Git-scm Git affecting versions prior to 2.37.1.
+Attackers can exploit root users in shared directories.
+This article covers technical details, affected versions, and patches.

 CVE-2022-29187 Overview